YvesW/partyreadycheck/README.md

 # Party Ready Check

+## Custom sounds not working?

+Open the sound file in Audacity and export it.
+You don't need to change anything.
+For some reason that I can't see, this fixes the issue.

+See [here](https://github.com/scainburger/partyreadycheck/issues/4) for more info.

+## Plugin Usage

 When in a ToB or ToA party, type "R" in any chat visible to your party.